 Are you a security business owner or protection services professional who just doesn’t understand this whole “social media” thing?
 Do you know where your customer or market base is?
 I can help.

-In short, I assess where your protection services business is, and working with you, make a plan with achievable goals, to market your business through various online channels using several resources and tools.
+In short, I assess where your protection services business is, and working with you, supply you with ideas, recommendations and strategies to market your business through various online channels using several resources and tools.
 It starts with what I call the hub, which is your business website, to the spokes, the social media channels.